Dustpup/CSGO_KOTH/README.md

-# CSGO_KOTH
+# Counter Strike Global Offensive: King Of The Hill
-King Of The Hill GameMode For Counter Strike Global Offensive
+Simple Gamemode for Counter strike